The Crooked Treehouse

 50 minutes

 Vinay Patel is far and away the best writer from Chibnall's era of Who.
-Having also written "The Demons Of Punjab", this episode, reintroduces The Judoon, introduces a new Doctor, and brings back a companion we haven't seen since the end of our Season 9.
+Having also written "The Demons Of Punjab".
+This episode, reintroduces The Judoon, introduces a new Doctor, and brings back a companion we haven't seen since the end of our Season 9.
 Everything about this episode is perfect.
 I loved it even before the returning companion.
-And well before the reveal of the new Doctor, but those other notes helped this episode climb to My Absolute Favorite Chibnall-era Who episode.

 Episode 7: War Of The Sontarans